 (Note – PL = PLANO; a placeholder for the number zero)

 SPH – Sphere or Spherical

 The first number in the prescription is the Sphere (or Spherical) and it is the spherical refractive error (farsightedness or nearsightedness).
 When there is a minus sign in front of the SPH number, the patient is nearsighted (meaning they would need glasses to see things that were far away like the TV).
 A plus sign would indicate someone who was farsighted (meaning they had trouble reading a menu or their watch).
-So then, People who are Nearsighted would need “distance” glasses, and people who are Farsighted would need “reading” glasses
+People who are nearsighted would need “distance” glasses, and people who are farsighted would need “reading” glasses.